There is an easy way to learn DirectX. Unfortunately, that easy way has a

 };

-// create the vertex and store the pointer into t_buffer, which is
+// create the vertex and store the pointer into v_buffer, which is created globally

 d3ddev->CreateVertexBuffer(3*sizeof(CUSTOMVERTEX),